 §16.6.
-Information to Holder of the Right
+Information to the Right Holder

 The court shall order the infringer to inform the holder of the right of the identity of third persons involved in the production and distribution of the infringing goods or rendering of services and of their channels of distribution, where this would be in proportion to the seriousness of the infringement.